jcarlos78/amplify-cognito-auth/README.md

 # amplify-cognito-auth
-This is a amplify cognito auth template project still in construcation
+This is an Amplify Cognito auth template project still in construction